Nathan Frazer

-Benjamin Timms (born 23 July 1998) is a British professional wrestler.
+Benjamin Timms (born 23 July 1998) is a Jèrriais professional wrestler.
 He is signed to WWE, where he performs on the SmackDown brand under the ring name Nathan Frazer.
 He is a former one-time NXT Heritage Cup Champion and a two-time NXT Tag Team Champion as one-half of Fraxiom with Axiom.

 Professional wrestling career

 Early career (2018–2020)

 Benjamin Timms was trained by fellow professional wrestlers Seth Rollins and Marek Brave at the Black and Brave Wrestling Academy in the United States.
 Timms made his professional wrestling debut in 2018 under the ring name Benjamin Carter, performing in various independent promotions including big name promotion: Resolute Wrestling in Crossville, TN where he defeated names such as Toby Farley, Caleb Courageous and Christopher Carlton and then moved on to other major promotions such as Impact Wrestling and All Elite Wrestling (AEW).

 All Elite Wrestling (2020)

 In 2020, Timms was invited by All Elite Wrestling's head of Talent Relations Christopher Daniels to appear for the promotion.
 Timms made his AEW debut in September 2020 at Daily's Place in Jacksonville, Florida.
 Timms, under his ring name Ben Carter, faced off against Ricky Starks in a losing effort on Dark.
 Carter made his Dynamite debut in the opening contest of 'Late Night Dynamite', losing against Scorpio Sky.
 Carter went on to have a 1-2 record before signing with the WWE later that year.
 In October 2020, it was revealed that Carter could not get legally paid for his AEW matches, due to not having a valid work visa in the United States.